UnlockedLabs/intro-to-web-dev-curriculum/content/exceptions/reading/introduction/_index.md

 ## Error Object

-When a runtime error, also known as an exception, is raised JavaScript returns an `Error` object.
+When a runtime error, (also known as an exception) is raised, JavaScript returns an `Error` object.
 An Error Object has two properties: a name and a message.
 The name refers to the type of error that occurred, while the message gives the user information on why that exception occurred.